hari-krushna/movie-app/README.md

 ## Search Page

-:simple_smile: This app will make a request to the **[themoviedb.org](https://www.themoviedb.org/)** search api and display the movie list based on the user input along with a link to view basic details of the movie like year, budget,status and so on.
+:smiley:This app will make a request to the **[themoviedb.org](https://www.themoviedb.org/)** search api and display the movie list based on the user input along with a link to view basic details of the movie like year, budget,status and so on.

 ## Movie Detail Page